kavyasenthamarai/chatbot_with_OpenAI/README.md

 ```
 demo = gr.ChatInterface(get_text_response)
 ```
+## Tuning Input Details
+You can tune the input details by modifying the keywords list in the get_text_response function.
+The keywords are used to identify if a user message is related to travel.
+Add or remove keywords based on your preferences.

 ## Functionality
 The main functionality is encapsulated in the get_text_response function, which takes a user message and chat history as input and generates a response using the language model chain.
 ## Examples
 Example queries for the Gradio Chat Interface include:
 ```
+"Tell me about travel destinations"
+"Tell me about some tourist places"
-"How are you doing?"
+"How can you help with travel?"
-"What are your interests?"
+"What are the accommodation options?"
-"Which places do you like to visit?"
+"How much does transportation cost?"
+"Tell me about trip charges."
 ```
 ## Conclusion
-This documentation provides an overview of the Chat Interface, including installation instructions, usage guidelines, and an explanation of key components.
+This documentation provides an overview of the JorneAI Chat Interface, including installation instructions, usage guidelines, and an explanation of key components.